 Any kind of marketing technique that relies on heavy traffic (pay per click, pay per lead, pay per impression) can be exploited if the traffic is made up of bots.
 Affiliate marketing fraud, for instance, can be hugely detrimental to your efforts and bottom line.

 Once again, this means your marketing spend isn’t going as far, and you have to deal with junk traffic, fraudulent affiliates and potentially damaging business relationships.

 Broadly speaking, there are three goals a good bot detection software should meet:

-- Monitoring: this can be websites, networks, or applications
+- monitoring websites, networks, or applications

-- Identifying bots: or any malicious bot activity
+- identifying bots or any malicious bot activity

-- Preventing access: or blocking actions performed by botnets.
+- preventing access or blocking actions performed by botnets

 In cybersecurity, many botnet detection strategies revolve around data packet analysis, which can identify irregularities in data transmission to a server.

 In fraud prevention and detection, a combination of risk rules will help highlight suspicious bot activity, which can then automatically be blocked or reviewed.